Adolph Aschoff’s Humor

 Below is an article that I wrote for the Villages of Mt Hood about my friend Bill White.
 I’ve known Bill for quite some time now and have gotten to know him quite well.
 He and I both have many common interests, mostly the love of local Mount Hood history.
 This is the second article the I’ve written for this

-Adolf Aschoff’s Letters To Home
+Adolph Aschoff’s Letters Home

-Because I do not speak or read German I asked friends if anyone could help.
-My friend Bill White said that his German friend, who lives in Germany, might be able to help.
-I scanned the messages and then emailed them to Bill who forwarded them to his friend.
+Since I do not speak or read German, I reached out to friends for help.
+Fortunately, my friend Bill White suggested that his German friend, who lives in Germany, might be able to translate them.
+Without hesitation, I scanned the messages and emailed them to Bill, who then forwarded them to his contact.

 Below are the photos and their messages.

-Adolf Aschoff’s Letters To Home
+The Letters To Home

 Marmot, Oregon, July 16, 1908